codelingo/docs/docs/concepts/tenets.md

 **[Existing Tenets can be discovered via the hub](https://codelingo.io/hub/tenets)**

-To import an exiseting Tenet into your project, import the bundle via the url provided in the hub in your lingo file.
+To import an existing Tenet into your project, import the bundle via the url provided in the hub in your lingo file.

 TODO: add example of tenet import
 ```YAML